Ram Rath Yatra: Communal riots

 Through the course of the yatra, the participants were frequently aided by the governments of the states they passed through.
 The procession was often given a police escort, and Uttar Pradesh police force members are thought to have helped some activists gain access to the mosque, which the police were supposed to be protecting.

 The yatra brought out militant sentiments in the cadre of the BJP, VHP, and Bajrang Dal, and there were several violent clashes along its route.
 These clashes intensified many-fold after Advani's arrest on 23 October.
 Riots targeting Muslims occurred in Jaipur, Jodhpur, Ahmedabad, Baroda, Hyderabad, and a few other places.
 Several hundred people died in these riots, including 130 people in Jaipur between 23 and 31 October.
-Marxist K. N. Panikkar estimates that 116 communal riots occurred in total between 1 September and 20 November, in which 564 people were killed.
+Historian K. N. Panikkar estimates that 116 communal riots occurred in total between 1 September and 20 November, in which 564 people were killed.
 Many of these riots occurred in areas that were not on the route of the yatra, but where religious hatred had nonetheless been triggered by it.
 The largest number of riots occurred in Uttar Pradesh, where 224 people were killed.
-According to a research study made by the Institute of Peace and Conflict Studies under Nagarik Mancha by B. Rajeshwari, which compiles all the communal riots that broke out in India between 1947 and 2003, in the wake of Advani's rath yatra, nearly 1,800 people died in communal riots in different parts of India in 1990, majority of whom were Muslims.
+According to a research study made by the Institute of Peace and Conflict Studies under Nagarik Mancha by B. Rajeshwari, which compiles all the communal riots that broke out in India between 1947 and 2003, in the wake of Advani's rath yatra, nearly 1,800 people died in communal riots in different parts of India in 1990, the majority of whom were Muslims.

-The bodies of the kar sevaks killed in the fight with security forces on 30 October were cremated, and their ashes carried around the country by the VHP.
-Hindus were asked to avenge the deaths of the activists, who were described as martyrs.
-Religious riots followed across the country, particularly in Uttar Pradesh, where mobs of Hindus attacked neighbourhoods dominated by Muslims, as well as individuals visibly identifiable as Muslim.